nikososat/MyPortfolioProjects/Tasty Bytes Report/README.md

 Finally, **date data should be gathered for every recipe** displayed, as seasonal or even date specific trends should probably exist.

 ## KPI to monitor performance/improvement
 The business should **monitor the percentage of recipes that lead to high traffic** when displayed on their homepage, **as KPI**.
-Based on the data they provided us, its current value is about 60% and we expect that deploying our model can help it climb above 80%.
+Based on the data they provided us, its **current value is about 60%** and we expect that deploying **our model can help it climb above 80%**.